|Years in operation||2015 – Present|

 ComfortDelGro Bus’ Volvo B9L buses were bodied by local coach bodybuilder SC Auto modelled after the SC Chivalrous styling, which was previously built for high floor and low entry coaches.
-The Volvo B9L bodywork design chares the same head design as the coach counterpart.
+The Volvo B9L bodywork design shares the same head design as the coach counterpart.

 Volvo B9L buses made their debut on NUS ISB routes in early August 2015, in time to complement the start of a new school term.
 Configured as an urban bus, the Volvo B9L joined the Scania K230UB buses to enhance the higher-demand routes of NUS, such as Service A1/A2 and D1/D2, where transit buses are more suited to the loading patterns of such services (frequent boarding and alighting of commuters).
 These buses were gradually deployed to Service B, C and BTC1, replacing ComfortDelgro’s ageing Isuzu LT133P high-floor coaches and the Sunlong 6.7m midibuses on these routes.

-Inside, the buses feature a stop-reporting system configured for automatic operation by relying on GPS by Shenzhen Kabym Technology Co.
+Buses feature a GPS-guided automatic stop-reporting system by Shenzhen Kabym Technology Co.
 Ltd, a system previously trialled on the Scania K230UB.
 A display unit at the front of the bus relays bus stop information to commuters coupled with announcements.